When you draw from the Well, you return with more than water — you return with wisdom.

 • Are meals included in the retreat cost?

-• Yes, all meals are included unless otherwise noted in the retreat details.
+• Yes, all meals are included unless otherwise noted in the specific event details.

 • Do you accommodate dietary restrictions or food allergies?